Patellofemoral Pain Syndrome - Topic Overview

 buckling, in which the knee suddenly and unexpectedly gives way and does not

 support your body weight.
-A catching, popping, or grinding sensation when
+It is also common to have a catching, popping, or grinding sensation when

 How is patellofemoral pain syndrome diagnosed?

-Your health professional will conduct a medical history and
+Your doctor will conduct a medical history and

 physical exam to determine the cause of your pain.
 In some cases, imaging tests